 Redis is an open-source, in-memory data structure store widely used as a database, cache, and message broker.
 Its high performance and flexibility make it a popular choice in various tech sectors.
-If you want to install Redis on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster, this guide is for you.
+This guide is for you if you want to install Redis on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster.

 Key Features of Redis